 We cannot maintain a system that does not tax out wealth back out and just borrows and creates debt.
 Thus, a “fair estate tax” is not only ultimately fair in general, but necessary.

-The goal isn’t to punish those who do well, the goal is to avoid our nation’s wealth being tied up in some trust fund while the people suffer the effects of inflation and economic and political inequality over time.
+The goal isn’t to punish those who do well; the goal is to avoid our nation’s wealth being tied up in some trust fund while the people suffer the effects of inflation and economic and political inequality over time.

 A nation that values liberty and democracy must by extension have wise fiscal and monetary policy aimed at controlling the money supply and wealth gap over the short and long term.
-Thus, there is no other option aside an estate tax.

-This isn’t about punishing the rich, it is about ensuring economic prosperity for future generations and Econ 101 in terms of fiscal policy.
+This isn’t about punishing the rich; it is about ensuring economic prosperity for future generations and Econ 101 in terms of fiscal policy.
 As for U.S. policy, we must not allow a further dismantling of the estate tax and should seek to make it truly more fair for all (taking into consideration the economy, debt, and other taxes).Monetary and Fiscal Policy: Crash Course Government and Politics #48.
 Congress enacts a fiscal policy (what gets taxed and spent).
 The FED enacts the monetary policy (interest rates and such).
 Together they affect the money supply and work toward ensuring the short and long term health of the economy.

 TIP: See a similar argument for flat tax vs. a progressive tax.